-Of the supermarket centres currently trading within the total trade area, Norton Plaza in Leichhardt is likely to bear the biggest impact from the Marrickville Metro expansion (estimated at around 3%).
-This reflects the fact that Norton Plaza, although it is located in the tertiary north trade area sector, is the closest centre to Marrickville Metro to include a full-line supermarket.
+Of the supermarkets centres currently trading within the total trade area, Norton Plaza in Leichhardt is likely to bear the biggest impact from the Marrickville Metro expansion (estimated at around 2.5%).
+This reflects the fact that Norton Plaza, although it is located in the tertiary north trade area sector, is the closest centre to Marrickville Metro to include a full-line supermarket (Coles).

-Newtown Central is the next most impacted centre and is estimated to experience a minimal 1.5% reduction in sales.
+Newtown Central is the next most impacted centre and is estimated to experience a minimal 1.2% reduction in sales.
 A substantial proportion of sales recorded at this centre are believed to be generated by persons residing beyond the defined trade area, who are attracted by the wide regional draw of the King Street retail strip in Newtown.
-The Eastlakes Shopping Centre is also estimated to be impacted by around 1.5%, however, this impact is considered to be negligible considering the strong double supermarket offer at the centre.

-Other existing supermarket centres throughout the total trade area are all estimated to be impacted by less than 1.5%, reflecting their limited competitive relevance to the expanded Marrickville Metro.
+Other existing supermarket centres throughout the total trade area are all estimated to be impacted by 1.5% or less, reflecting their limited competitive relevance to the expanded Marrickville Metro.
 These facilities predominantly serve the convenience needs of the residents in their immediate localities.